About the Department

 From the HOD’s Desk

-Associate Professor and Head
+Associate Professor & Head

 The Department of Biotechnology commenced its academic and scientific journey in the year 2002, and built up ambience and infrastructural facilities for effective academic and research activities over the period.
 Our students have excelled in curricular, co-curricular and extra-curricular activities.
 The faculty members engage in effective curriculum delivery and research on socially relevant projects.
 Most of our graduates get placed in life science related companies and the rest pursue higher studies in reputed institutes in India and abroad.
 Our graduates, spread all over the world, are the dynamic ambassadors of our performance.